This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Urinary incontinence (UI)

-is when you leak urine.
+is when you lose control of your bladder.
 UI occurs because your bladder cannot store or empty urine properly.
 The 3 most common types of UI are stress incontinence, urge incontinence, or both.

 Common symptoms include the following: